Daybreak:Volume 1 Chapter 3

 ...I'd like to show you some 'treachery underfoot' right now!

 Although there was no visual cue, Kaede could feel her skin hardening.
-Her body became feather light, while her bones grew as sturdy as steel.
+Her body felt feather light, while her bones grew as sturdy as steel.
 Best of all, her strength not only returned to that of her former self, but multiplied yet further.

 "Well, since you insist on trying it now, what do you think?"
 Pascal grinned with anticipation.